Blog · New York · St Patrick’s Cathedral: What to See at This NYC Landmark

 Don’t Miss St Patrick’s Cathedral on Your NYC Trip

 Given its location in Midtown, it’s hard to miss at least seeing St Patrick’s Cathedral from the outside, and it’s easy to schedule in time to visit it right before or after exploring the theater district.
+Many New York City tours include the cathedral in their itineraries, often pairing it with a tour of Broadway nearby.

 Whether you’re interested in its remarkable architecture, rich history or just getting to know a true NYC landmark, you won’t be disappointed with a stop at St Patrick’s Cathedral.